Larsen15o9/Bitcoin/Hashing-speed,-accepted-rejected-speed-and-shares.md

 `Xa = HASH(Ia + Ns + Nm)`

 `Xa` is a very big number.
-If this number is smaller than `Ta` (also provided in _job_ from NiceHash), then your miner has found a **share** and corresponding `Nm` is sent to NiceHash as _proof-of-work_.
+If this number is smaller than `Ta` (_target_ - also provided in _job_), then your miner finds a **share** and corresponding `Nm` is sent to NiceHash as _proof-of-work_.
 This proves that your miner actually performed work to _find_ appropriate **nonce**.
 Because HASH is an one way function, there is no other possibility for miner but to try many **nonces**.
-Mining with 60 MH/s means that your miner is trying 60 million of HASH calculations per second.
+Mining with 60 MH/s means that your miner is trying 60 million of nonces per second and making 60 million HASH calculations per second.

 ### Shares